scala/scala3/docs/docs/reference/extend/rules.md

 ### The `This` Type

 The `This` type is modeled as an abstract type.
-It is as if each typeclass trait was augmented by the following definition:
+It is as if each typeclass trait was augmented with the following definition:

     common type This